dirkcuys/save4life/README.md

 This API provides the back-end for the Save4Life USSD interface.
 It also include a admin interface that can be used to create quizzes, generate vouchers and see other information related to users and transactions.

+If you are looking to setup the whole Save4Life application, please see documentation [here](https://github.com/dirkcuys/save4life-vumi)

 # Running the API

 ## Docker image